Skip to main content

 Scenarios

-Effective prevention and detection of congenital syphilis depends on the identification of syphilis in pregnant people.
-For more information about pregnancy screening and treatment, please refer to the Pregnancy Syphilis Screening and Treatment Guide.
+Effective prevention and detection of congenital syphilis depends on the identification of syphilis during pregnancy.
+For more information about pregnancy screening and treatment, please refer to the Pregnancy Syphilis Screening and Treatment Guide (PDF).

 The CDC categorizes congenital syphilis within one of four scenarios: